Despite everything, meeting and surpassing all audience expectations every day.

 I mean, it was that was a symbol.

-The American dream, American exceptionalism, the one place in the world, one place in the history of humanity where average ordinary, everyday middle class people had all kinds of opportunity to move up, to educate themselves, to earn more money, have a higher standard of living for themselves and their family.
+The American dream, American exceptionalism, the one place in the world, one place in the history of humanity where average, ordinary, everyday middle-class people had all kinds of opportunity to move up, to educate themselves, to earn more money, have a higher standard of living for themselves and their family.

-Selfish and materialistic and so forth, but traditionally this is what people wanted.
+But traditionally, this is what people wanted.

 It was always for the betterment of their children.